how to stop hair shedding

 Hair Shedding Reason #8: Traumas, Accidents and Fevers

-Unexpected losses, misuse of hair products, or severe fevers with illness are some of the most common reasons for hair to fall out.
+Unexpected losses, misuse of hair products, or severe fevers with illness are some of the most common reasons for hair falling out.
 The common theme in such situations is that the hair starts to fall three or four months after the MAIN incident which leaves a lot of room for wrong speculations.

 This situation, also known as Hair Follicle Miniaturization, is usually accompanied by notable shrinkage in the follicles` diameter, which causes the hair to either grow weak or not grow at all.